ElMassimo/capybara-compose/docs/guide/advanced/synchronization.md

 Most capybara methods will automatically [retry][async] until they succeed or a certain [timeout][using_wait_time] ellapses.

-All [finders], [assertions], [matchers], and some [actions] allow passing a `:wait` keyword to specify how many seconds it should be retried before failing or returning control.
+All [finders], [assertions], [matchers], and some [actions] allow passing a `:wait` keyword to specify how many seconds the command should be retried before failing or returning control.

 ## Manual Synchronization ⏱